Before Visiting Turkey Tips

 Always, always, always carry a pack of tissues in your day bag.
 Trust me.
 I have needed them on more than one occasion!

-The public transportation system in Turkey is pretty great!
-It includes buses, metros, ferries, minibus and when you want, taxis are available.
+The public transportation system in Istanbul is pretty great!
+It includes buses, metros, ferries, minibusses and when you want, taxis are available.

-Buses, metros, ferries, and the marmaray (similar to metro but goes between sides) are all paid for by the IstanbulKart (no cash).
+Buses, metros, ferries, and the Marmaray (similar to the metro but goes between sides) are all paid for by the IstanbulKart (no cash).

 Their public transportation card can be reloaded.
 Check back soon for an in-depth how-to for your Istanbulkart.

-Dolmus and minibuses are paid for with cash only.
+Dolmus and minibusses are paid for with cash only.
 These are like big vans, small buses that you can get to take you throughout Istanbul.

 5. Squatty pottys